SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

-scautoloc is the |scname| program responsible for automatically locating seismic events in near-real time.
-It normally runs as a daemon continuously reading picks and amplitudes and processing them in real time.
-An offline mode is available as well. scautoloc reads automatic picks and several associated amplitudes.
-On that basis it tries to identify combinations of picks that correspond to a common seismic event.
-If the produced location meets certain consistency criteria, it is reported, i.e. passed on to other programs that take the origins as input.
+scautoloc is the |scname| program responsible for automatically locating seismic events in near-real time from :term:`phase picks <pick>` considering :term:`associated amplitudes <amplitude>`.
+It tries to identify combinations of picks that correspond to a common seismic or non-seismic :term:`event`.
+The picks are sent to :ref:`global_locsat` for locating.
+If the produced location meets configurable consistency criteria, it is reported as an :term:`origin` object , i.e. passed on to other programs that take the origins as input.
+Phase picks and amplitudes are usually created by :ref:`scautopick` but can also be provided by other means.

+scautoloc normally runs as a :ref:`daemon <sec-scautoloc-daemon-mode>` continuously reading picks and amplitudes and processing them in real time.
+An :ref:`offline mode <sec-scautoloc-offline-mode>` is available as well, e.g., for playbacks on demand.

 Location procedure